SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

 ### The "new" keyword
 * In case a "new" is used to declare a new object, key word "this" is used to newly declared object

+## Object oriented programming
+* Programming using objects.
+* These objects are constructed from what are called "classes", which we can think of like a blueprint.
+We call these objects created from classes "instances".
+* The aim is to make classes abstract and modular.
+* Javascript doesnt have a support for classes.
+    * We mimic the classes by using objects and functions.

+### Constructor functions
+* We can use a function as a blueprint for what each house should be - we call these kinds of functions "construcotr" functions.
+* The class has first letter capitalized as a convention.

+### The "new" keyword and OOP
+* The "new" keyword must be used with a function.
+* The "new" keyword creates a new object.
+* The "new" keyword sets the keyword "this" to the newly created object.
+* The "new" keyword implicitly adds "return this" to the end of the function, which follows it.
+* The "new" keyword adds a property onto the empty object, which can be accessed by calling "__proto__", which links the property on the constructor function to the empty object.
+    *   The "__proto__" is pronounced “dunder proto” due to the double underscore notation it borrows from Python.